 Our Growing Practices

-Radix Farm uses no synthetic chemicals, pesticides, herbicides, or genetically modified organisms (GMOs) and we don’t buy seeds produced by Monsanto or their subsidiaries.
-While we are not certified organic, we follow organic practices and concentrate on building a healthy ecosystem.
+In 2013, Radix Farm became Certified Naturally Grown, which means we follow organic practices and concentrate on building a healthy ecosystem.
+We use no synthetic chemicals, pesticides, herbicides, or genetically modified organisms (GMOs) and we don’t buy seeds produced by Monsanto or their subsidiaries.

 Other farming practices include:

 - Planting farmscapes of native flowering plants and utilizing companion planting to create habitat for beneficial insects

 - Astute observation, hand picking, and minimal use of organically approved pest controls are part of our pest management strategy